You must take these categories as

 ||||||||||||

 Traditional Abstract GamesFor most people, Chess and Checkers are the only abstract strategy games they have every heard of.
 Their loss - there are a lot more games from ancient to relatively modern that are "traditional" somewhere.
-Boardspace hosts a few of them.
+Go has been played for almost 2000 years.
+Xiangqi is a chess-like game played mainly in China, and Shogi is a chess-like game played mainly in Japan.
 Fanorona and Tablut are definitely traditional.
 Hex, while only about 50 years old, is definitely in the traditional mould.
-Lines of Action, a youngster at 40, uses traditional equipment and is destined to be a classic. |
+Lines of Action, a youngster at 40, uses traditional equipment and is destined to be a classic.
+Rithmomachy is a philosopher's "battle of numbers" game that fell out of favor 500 years ago.
+Colorito is a race-across-the-board game from the 19'th century.
+9 Men Morris is one of the oldest. |

-Checkerboard gamesGames you can play with a checkerboard and checkers are especially attractive, because almost everyone "owns" them without any extra purchases; Lines of Action, is one of these, but also Dipole and Tumblingdown.
+Checkerboard gamesGames you can play with a checkerboard and checkers are especially attractive, because almost everyone "owns" them without any extra purchases; Lines of Action, is one of these, but also Day and Night, Dipole and Tumblingdown.
 There are literally hundreds of great games you can play with just a boring old checkerboard. |

 ||||||||||||

-Capturing GamesChess is the canonical capturing game - you won't find that here - but Xiangqi (Chinese chess) is.
+Capturing GamesChess is the canonical capturing game - you won't find that here.
 There are many other games where the primary activity is removing your opponents pieces.
-Traboulet is a marble pushing game with a clever board mechanic.
+Traboulet a marble pushing game with a clever board mechanic.
 Khet is a definitely-modern game played with real lasers Entrapment is a pawn-and-barrier game with a capuring objective.
 Cannon forms lines of soldiers into "cannons" that shoot at the opposing forces.
 Knockabout uses dice as pieces to knock either other out of the arena.
 Triad is an unusual capturing game for 3 players.
-Traditional games such as Fanorona and Tablut are also found here. |
+Traditional games such as Fanorona and Tablut are also found here.
+Morelli requires capturing control of the center.
+Magnet is a fairly simple capturing/racing game with concealed information.
+Tintas is about collecting colored chips.
+Meridians is a capturing game where territory is just as important.
+Trench is a capturing game inspired by trench warfare in WWI. |

 Racing GamesIn racing games, the players